sflavelle/writing/Incompatible Time (AHiT)/Chapters/03 - Don't Go/02 - Drumming Up Sympathy.md

 Both birds floundered backward, crashing out of their chairs.

 "**YOU!**" cried the Conductor as he got to his feet first.
-"Yer that Snatcher of Subcon Forest, ain't ye?!"
+"Yer that Soul Snatcher of Subcon Forest, ain't ye?!"

-"***A pleasure to meet me properly, I'm sure.***" His smile grew into a grin.
+"***Just 'Snatcher' is fine.
+A pleasure to meet me properly, I'm sure.***" His smile grew into a grin.

 After the Conductor's shock had worn off, he pulled one of his blades from his coat and brandished it at the Snatcher.
 "I dunno how yer got here, but yer **not** gettin' anywhere near my soul!"